stevencohn/WindowsPowerShell/readme.md

 ##### `Clear-Events`
 Clear all events from the Windows Event Log.

-#### `Confirm-Elevated`
-Determine if the current session is elevated and displays a warning message if not.
-Can be run without the warning message and simply return a boolean result.

 #### `ConvertTo-Hex`
 Convert integer values to a Hex string.
 If one integer is specified then it is converted.
 If three integers are specified then they are assumed to be RGB values and combined into a single Hex string.